Vincent-VietTran/disinformer-clue-gen/clue_analysis_matrices/test8_clue_analysis(gemini).md

 3. Maintain current diversity

 **Overall Notes:**
-The clues are well-crafted, effectively utilizing specificity, ambiguity, and misdirection to create a balanced and engaging game.
+Well-crafted clues.
+The informed clues are strong and specific.
+The misinformed clues are ambiguous enough to cause some confusion, and the fake clues are effective at misdirecting to the wrong answers.

 ---